Red-and-Gold Set — #0235

 My current jewelry lines include:

-Tell me which jewelry you would like to purchase.
+Tell me which pieces you would like to purchase.
 Each piece has a title and item number.
 If you have a special request, such as surgical steel findings, let me know.

 I can take payment via PayPal, Venmo, or Zelle.
 In your request, let me know your preference and I'll send you the payee information.